anjana-nair/rename_app/README.md

 # RenameApp

-TODO: Write a gem description
+Use this gem to rename your rails application

 ## Installation